OnniBus.com

 OnniBus.com is a Finnish express coach operator.
 It commenced operating in 2011.

 History

-In 2011, OnniBus was founded by Pekka Möttö, Lauri Helke, Petteri Rantala and Pertti Möttö.
+OnniBus was founded by Pekka Möttö, Lauri Helke, Petteri Rantala and Pertti Möttö in 2011.

 In May 2014, Brian Souter's Highland Global Transport purchased a 75% shareholding in the business.
 Highland Global Transport, Lauri Helke and Petteri Rantala sold their shares to Koiviston Auto in October 2018.

-Advertised fares start at €1 (plus €1 booking fee), using a yield management model as employed by Megabus.
+Advertised fares start at €1 (plus €1 booking fee), using a yield management model as employed by Megabus, where the lowest fares are offered to those who book early or on less popular journeys.

 Services

-As of November 2017, OnniBus.com operated services on 17 routes:
+As of July 2023, OnniBus.com operated OnniBus MEGA brand services on the following routes: